Tracking Real Estate Leads’ Online Activity with Google Analytics

 Depending on what kind of business you have, bounce rate can either be viewed as a good or a bad thing.
 In the simplest terms, bounce rate is the percentage of your site visitors who leave without checking out more than one page of your website.

-Property detail and IDX pages that cause your bounce rate to spike are ones that should be looked at closely and adjusted to better suit the needs and wants of your audience.
+Property detail and area pages that cause your bounce rate to spike are ones that should be looked at closely and adjusted to better suit the needs and wants of your audience.
 In other words, a high bounce rate means your visitors don’t find the pages in question useful.

 To lower it, think about ways you can improve it: more or less copy or multimedia, better calls to action, more applicable listings to filter through your IDX onto your site, etc. Take some time to analyze these pages to ensure they eventually start to see metrics improvement across the board.
 Otherwise, they’ll just be lame-duck pages that can drag down your site’s overall SEO effectiveness and lead gen capabilities — something you definitely don’t want.